 Tools and Methods

 Mathematical and computational models of biological systems often contain a large degree of uncertainty, stemming both from random or unaccounted for dynamics (aleatory uncertainty) and from unknown values of input parameters (epistemic uncertainty).
 Quantifying these sources of uncertainty and their effects on model predictions is critical to interpreting model results.
 My work in this area has primarily focused on quantifying epistemic uncertainty through parameter sensitivity and identifiability analysis.
 I have applied these analyses in various contexts, ranging from cell biology to within-host disease dynamics to epidemiology.
 For more information on these applications, see Applications below.
-For more on parameter sensitivity analysis, see our recent review paper on global sensitivity analysis of biological multi-scale models.
+For more on parameter sensitivity analysis, see our review paper on global sensitivity analysis of biological multi-scale models.

 I am interested in applying machine learning and topological data analysis to agent-based biological models and biological images.
 I aim to use these analyses to better understand model dynamics and experimental results, and for model calibration and validation with experimental data.
 I have focused on the analysis of simulated and experimental tuberculosis granulomas in the lung (see Applications below).